Q: WHAT IS OUR LEAD TIME TO START A PROJECT?

 Q: WHAT IS POLISHED CONCRETE?

-Q: IS THERE DIFFERENT SHEEN LEVELS WITH POLISHED CONCRRETE?
+Q: IS THERE DIFFERENT SHEEN LEVELS WITH POLISHED CONCRETE?

 Q: CAN ANY CONCRETE FLOOR BE POLISHED?